AscendingPassage.com HOME PAGE.

 from the tables, for fear of missing the celebrated spectacle.
 For me,

-therefore, it is time to beat a retreat, and, by the great avenue
+therefore, it is time to retreat, and, by the great avenue

 again, I direct my steps towards the pylons of the Ptolemies, where